 - Fully executed, registered power of attorney for yourself

-- Completed HIPPA forms authorizing caregiver to access child’s medical records
+- Completed HIPPA forms authorizing caregiver to access a child’s medical records